Skip to main content

 Convenience

-Winner: Renue by Science NMN + Resveratrol LIPO Gel
+Advantage: Renue by Science NMN + Resveratrol LIPO Gel

-Provided you’re also interested in the potential for NMN to fight aging and age-related disease, Renue’s LIPO gel containing both NMN and resveratrol is undeniably the most convenient way to take either supplement.
+Provided you’re also interested in the potential of NMN to fight aging and age-related disease, Renue’s LIPO gel containing both NMN and resveratrol is undeniably the most convenient way to take either supplement.
 It’s a straightforward pump bottle you use to squirt two sprays of the supplement into your mouth once per day.

-You don’t have to bother getting a drink to swallow capsules or mixing a powder into water or another beverage to reap its benefits.
-And our testers like the taste as well, which they described as a mix between Sweet Tarts candy and Day-Quil.
+You don’t have to bother getting a drink to swallow capsules or mixing a powder into liquid to reap its benefits.
+And our testers liked the taste as well, which they described as a mix between SweeTarts candy and DayQuil.

 ProHealth Longevity has subscriptions that offer both convenience and savings, but the company’s site sometimes makes it hard to find the exact quantities you’re looking for, and the powder is a pain to mix.